avinal/avinal.github.io/content/development/gsod2020-report.rst

 VideoLAN is a non-profit organization that develops software for playing video and other media formats.
 VLC media player (commonly known as just VLC) is a free and Open Source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols built by the VideoLAN organization and a team of volunteers.
 VLC for Android is a port of the VLC for Android OS.

 The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC’s wiki pages.
-The major portion of this was to start everything from scratch including chapter separation, section organisation and an engaging and easy to follow for both technical and non-technical users.
+The major portion of this was to start everything from scratch including chapter separation, section organization and an engaging and easy to follow for both technical and non-technical users.
 The original proposal can be found here.

 PROJECT GOALS